Meet Our Clergy

 She is a current fellow with CLI, the Clergy Leadership Incubator, and was previously a CLAL Rabbis Without Borders fellow and a CLAL LEAP fellow at the Katz Center for Advanced Jewish Studies at the University of Pennsylvania.
 She serves on the editorial board of the Reform Jewish Quarterly, and her original liturgy is published in the the Reform Movement’s Rabbi’s Manual and in Beyond Breaking the Glass: A Spiritual Guide to Your Jewish Wedding.

 An avid traveler, she loves exploring new continents, neighborhoods, foods, and hiking trails.
-She and her husband, Larry Levine, an environmental lawyer, live with their young daughter in Center City Philadelphia.
+She and her husband, Larry Levine, an environmental lawyer, live with their two daughters in Center City Philadelphia.

 I live my life inspired by the words of our morning prayer, “Modeh Ani,” in which we express our gratitude to God for the chance to greet a new day and reiterate God’s faith in us to make the most of this opportunity.
 As your cantor, I hope to help you find your voice – both in music and meaning – to connect with one another and with Jewish tradition.